← Back to Home

 Page URLs

 No extra code needed!
-Just install and the dashboard will start showing session data, emotion predictions, and behavior signals.
+Just install and the dashboard will start showing session data, behavioral state predictions, and behavior signals within seconds.

 javascript